stakater/stakater-docs/docs/content/sre/backup-restore/restore-with-gitops.md

 # Restore PVC data with GitOps

-Restore PVC data when its managed in GitOps by Argocd.
+Restore PVC data when its managed in GitOps by ArgoCD.

 ## 1. Prerequisite